 Looking for something with a big more power and chopping performance?
 Our Pensioner might be right up your alley.

 Lengths and weights are as follows:

 9.5″:6mm spine at bolster, 380g

-11.5″:6mm spine at bolster, 475g (HIstorical, Optimal Length)
+11.5″:6mm spine at bolster, 475g (Historical, Optimal Length)

-Before Purchase, please read through our section on Warranty and Factory Seconds for information on the different grind types, tang options and how they affect the level of warranty we offer.
+Before Purchase, please read through our Options Info page as well as Warranty and Factory Seconds for information on all the different options and grind types we offer and how they affect the level of warranty you’ll receive.